JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8008 days**.

-And here is a just a random fact -  **A headache and inflammatory pain can be reduced by eating 20 tart cherries**.
+And here is a just a random fact -  **Only President to win a Pulitzer: John F. Kennedy for "Profiles in Courage"**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)